 This is the same reason why in the debates of the Left the search for a 'third way' to socialism.
-But the difference between the search is for a third way to socialism and welcoming of the third sector is in the degree of hegemony which one wishes to give to the productive system which would characterize each of the sectors thus defined in themselves.
+But the difference between the search is for a third way to socialism and welcoming of the third sector is in the degree of hegemony which one wishes to give to the productive system which would characterise each of the sectors thus defined in themselves.

-Each sector symbolizes - so to speak - a productive system.
+Each sector symbolises - so to speak - a productive system.

-The public, or state, sector symbolizes the administrative, integral collectivist system (which has been erroneously called 'central planning', bringing with this definition an archaic conception of planning).
+The public, or state, sector symbolises the administrative, integral collectivist system (which has been erroneously called 'central planning', bringing with this definition an archaic conception of planning).
 Wherever the public sector has hegemonized productive activities (in the communist countries) the 'communist way to socialism' has been result.

-In the same way, the private enterprise sector (or the public one working in the market and for the market) symbolizes the capitalist enterprise system (to whose 'laws' today even the small family firm and co-operative enterprises, which have lost their collective management, tend to submit).
-Here the capitalist enterprise system has hegemonized the productive activities, but an attempt has been made to progressively reduce the area of influence: by bringing in the State, with its intervention in the social field (the Welfare State) and also in the productive field (nationalizations, state sharing enterprises, and so on), in all cases in which it corresponded to the general public interest, In such a way the 'social-democratic or labour way to socialism' has been result, or rather the Welfare State in a general sense, which we have also called above 'social capitalism'.
-This way, for the moment, has not modified the base of capitalist economy, and this has happened in all the Western countries of the historical capitalism, in its long evolution, in particular those of Northern Europe, up to the current stage which some have defined as 'late capitalism'.
+In the same way, the private enterprise sector (or the public one working in the market and for the market) symbolises the capitalist enterprise system (to whose 'laws' today even the small family firm and co-operative enterprises, which have lost their collective management, tend to submit).
+Here the capitalist enterprise system has hegemonized the productive activities, but an attempt has been made to progressively reduce the area of influence: by bringing in the State, with its intervention in the social and productive field.
+In all cases in which it corresponded to the general public interest, the 'social-democratic or labour way to socialism' has been result, or rather the Welfare State, which we have also called above 'social capitalism'.
+This way, for the moment, has not modified the base of capitalism economy, and this has happened in all the Western countries of the historical capitalism, in its long evolution, in particular those of Northern Europe, up to the current stage which some have defined as 'late capitalism'.35

-Would the 'third way' imply the hegemony of a new sector - the private-collective one - over the traditional sectors (state and capitalist enterprise)? such that it would mark the advent of a new 'system', which some have called that of 'humanist socialism', others that of "liberal socialism" (to distinguish it from the homologous use of the words 'socialism' and 'communism') or simply that of 'socialism' (taking for granted the clear difference with 'communism').
+Would the 'third way' imply the hegemony of a new sector the private-collective one - over the traditional sectors (state and capitalist enterprise)? such that it would mark the advent of a new 'system', which some have called that of 'humanist socialism' (to distinguish it from the homologous use of the words 'socialism' and 'communism') or simply that of 'socialism' (taking for granted the clear difference with 'communism')?